 Step 4: Getting Prepared for “Shift of Symptoms” and Acute Illnesses

-Please see this list for acute books and kits I recommend taking a look at.
+Please see my shop for acute books and kits I recommend taking a look at.
 It is not uncommon for some people to experience more acute illnesses (colds, flus, minor skin symptoms) as/after their mental and emotional symptoms resolve.
 This is a sign of a healthy and normally functioning immune system.
 This “shift” can occur right away or can begin a month or more into a homeopathy protocol.
 For optimal outcome, it may be helpful to order a homeopathy book and kit for acute illness situations during homeopathic management (this does not include any potential detox reaction from the remedies I have recommended, for that please contact me so I can advise).
-Please be aware that I participate in an on-call service for urgent issues for which you cannot reach me at night or on the weekends.
+I am also available for acute consultations, either by email or by phone.
+I have an acute homeopathy course available, as well, so that you can develop a deeper understanding of how to manage/resolve an acute illness on your own home (email me for the dates of the next scheduled course).

 Please print and use this optional “Remedy Reaction Tracking Sheet“ to help facilitate our communication.
 I also recommend reading this blog post and/or watching this Youtube video for helpful “what to expect” information: